What is SAE?

 How do I earn the TAHS?

-The Texas Affordable Housing Specialist is a TAR-developed certification consisting of 12 CE hours pertaining to affordable-housing issues.
+The Texas Affordable Housing Specialist is a certification developed by Texas REALTORS® consisting of 12 CE hours pertaining to affordable-housing issues.
 Four of those 12 hours must be the United Texas course.
 The other 8 hours of coursework may change periodically as the market and industry change.
 Visit this page for more information on TAHS and affordable housing.

 What are the ABR requirements?